runqi-allen-wang/Neural-Operator-Learning-for-Navier-Stokes-PDEs/README.md

 This repository contains a reproducible deep learning project for **Neural Operator Learning** on the 2D Navier--Stokes equation.
 It implements and compares **FNO**, **DeepONet**, **CNN**, and **U-Net**, and studies how neural operator generalization changes with **training data size**, **network depth**, and **spatial resolution**.

 The project was developed for the *Deep Learning and Applications* course at Shanghai Jiao Tong University, Spring 2026.
+A short project paper is available here: [Neural-Operator-Learning.pdf](Neural-Operator-Learning.pdf).

 ## Highlights